This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 2. Limit time on social media

-Social media can help you to connect with others, but too much of it negatively impact your mental and emotional health.
+Social media can help you to connect with others, but too much of it can negatively impact your mental and emotional health.

 Practice frequency: Limit time on social media to 20–60 minutes per day, and keep it positive.